 The Housing Development Agency (HDA) assessed the following projects/area for the development of housing opportunities during 2015/16.
-The interventions or investment required to address the projects are
+The interventions or investment required to address the projects are primarily infrastructure provision, as well as housing top structures.
+Planning processes are required in respect of Lebowakgomo Extension H. These projects are currently included in the pipeline for IRDP subsidy in the Limpopo MYHDP 2014-2019.

-Housing Projects for the Municipality Identified and to be Funded by the Housing Development Agency
+Table 20: Housing Projects for the Municipality Identified and to be funded by the Housing Development Agency